-TO 2040 plan developed by the Chicago Metropolitan Agency for Planning (CMAP).
+Wilderness Project, a consortium of agencies and non-profits begun in the 1990s to protect and connect natural areas, was the impetus behind the green infrastructure element of the GO TO 204048 plan developed by the Chicago Metropolitan Agency for Planning (CMAP).
 CMAP establishes coordinated strategies, including those on open space and the environment, for 284 municipalities and seven counties.
 With GO TO 2040, CMAP is building consensus for a green infrastructure system.
 The heart of this system is two dozen large natural areas and significant holdings on several rivers owned and managed by the Cook County Forest Preserve District.
-Building on the Forest Preserve Districts, CMAP intends to help communities realize its vision for the green infrastructure system.
+Building on the Forest Preserve Districts, CMAP intends to help communities realize its vision of the green infrastructure system.